Northwestern Polytechnic: Research

 In the spring of 2007, the school's Centre of Research and Innovation was established, and the National Bee Diagnostic Centre (NBDC) in Beaverlodge was opened in 2012.
-Now a designated Technology Access Centre (TAC), the NBDC has established itself as a leader in providing comprehensive and diagnostic services, as well as cutting-edge testing, for the beekeeping industry.

-In addition to the NBDC's processes and practices being aligned with those of accredited laboratories in the EU and US, the centre plays a core role in selective breeding and scientific testing for fraudulent honey, thereby protecting Canada's global reputation and trade interests.
+Now a designated Technology Access Centre (TAC), the NBDC provides comprehensive and diagnostic services and testing for the beekeeping industry.
+In addition, The centre plays a role in selective breeding and scientific testing for fraudulent honey.

-In 2013, GPRC achieved eligibility to apply for research funds from the Social Sciences and Humanities Research Council (SSHRC), opening the door for a broad range of applied academic research to support communities and industries.
+In 2013, GPRC achieved eligibility to apply for research funds from the Social Sciences and Humanities Research Council (SSHRC).